thegatsbylofiexperience/teleport-coding-challenge/0027-tcp-load-balancer.md

 #### Client Rate Limiter

-The main library will contain a hashmap of clients with the connections that they store. each new connection will be first checked against the current count if it is less than a pre determined limit then the connection is placed throught the health and least connection forwarder and data is sent on accrdingly.
+The main library will contain a hashmap of clients with the connections that they store.
+Each new connection will be first checked against the current count for the last 30 seconds if it is less than a pre determined limit then the connection is placed throught the health and least connection forwarder and data is sent on accrdingly.

 ```rust